 Is film still required?

-Yes, the Historic American Buildings Survey (HABS) Historic American Engineering Record (HAER) and Historic American Landscapes Survey (HALS) of the National Park Service Heritage Documentation Program (HDP) all require documentation to be done on large format, black and white film.
-Digital photography (known as Born-Digital) does not meet the requirements.
+Yes, HABS, HAER and HALS all require documentation to be done on large format, black and white film.
+Digital photographs (known as Born-Digital) do not yet meet the requirements.
 The issue isn't megapixels or digital resolution; there are many issues including long-term storage that effect the requirement for analog large format photography.
-Many other documentation and mitigation parameters for environmental or historic preservation like CEQA, NEPA and Section Section 106 of the National Historic Preservation Act of 1966 (NHPA), reference the HABS, HAER HALS gudelines and specifications, and as such, they must also be recorded on archival, large format film to comply with the intent of the mitigation/recordation and meet the Secretary of the Interior's Standards for Architectural and Engineering Documentation.
+Many other documentation programs and mitigation requirements for historic preservation like CEQA, NEPA and Section Section 106 of the National Historic Preservation Act of 1966 (NHPA), reference the HABS, HAER HALS gudelines and specifications, and as such, they must also be recorded on archival, large format film to comply with the intent of the mitigation/recordation and meet the Secretary of the Interior's Standards for Architectural and Engineering Documentation.

 Black & white, not color?

 All three programs, HABS/HAER/HALS, require photographs be taken on black & white film.
 The technical requirement is silver-halide on a polyester base similar to Ilford HP-5 and Kodak Tri-X. This film if properly washed is very archival and resists fading for over 500 years under the right storage conditions.
 Color film records subjects in dyes and can fade much faster.
 Some historic resources that have significant color components and many HALS landscape documentations may require duplicate views captured in both black and white and also on color transparency film.
 Additionally color digital images of the resource are often included in reference and field-notes because these do not need to adhere to the stringent HABS archival standards.